William Halsey Wood: Career

 Wood's masterpiece in New Jersey, still a vital congregation, is the First Baptist Peddie Memorial Church on Military Park in Newark (1888).
 Though often seen as being heavily influenced by Richardson, the massive two-towered building is really a nod toward twentieth century expressionism, its abstract masses seeming to burst from their bases like missiles from silos.
 There is nothing like it anywhere in the United States—National Romantic churches in Scandinavia are its closest contemporary designs.
 Also unique is its domed interior, designed to allow full immersion baptisms to occur while no less than three choirs sang in lofts directly above the pool.
 Its pulpit was also specially equipped for long Sunday sermons; Wood designed a press box adjacent to the elaborately carved aerie so that reporters could follow the preacher and file stories on the sermons for their Monday editions.
 The entire interior is wood paneled, and the carving is among the most elaborate in any church of its time.
 Only Richardson's Trinity Church in Boston matches its design in quality and material splendor.

 At the opposite extreme, Wood entered and was one of four finalists in the competition for New York City's Cathedral of St. John the Divine, an unsuccessful proposal that would have been larger than any of its European counterparts.
 More typical examples of his work were for urban congregations in Newark, Passaic, Paterson and other communities in northeastern New Jersey and in New York City.
 One of these is Christ Episcopal Church in Bloomfield & Glen Ridge.

-The geographic range of Wood's client list was also wide, including commissions in Alabama, Pennsylvania, Tennessee, Missouri and Wyoming.
+The geographic range of Wood's clientele was wide, including commissions in Alabama, Pennsylvania, Tennessee, Missouri and Wyoming.
 His most distant commission was for Saint John's University, Shanghai, China.
 Two of these commissions were cathedrals: St. Mary's at Memphis, Tennessee and St. Matthew's at Laramie, Wyoming.
 With few significant deviations, these churches were "Gothic Revival" or "Richardsonian Romanesque" in style and adhered closely to liturgical design principles promoted by the High Church party and its publishing organs The New-York Ecclesiologist and, later, The Churchman.